meubleancien/meubleancien.github.io/README.md

 This also serves as a refs/ideas reminder for me.

-## New Content: How To Judge Facts Instead Of Values During Social Interaction Time ? (personal experience)
+## New Content: How To Judge Facts Instead Of Values During Social Interaction Time ? (!!personal experience!!)

 #### Conflict